-The only fat in these vegan brownies comes from 2 tbsp of flaxmeal that works as an egg substitute in this recipe and from some wonderfully nutritious walnuts.
+The only fat in these vegan and nearly fat-free brownies comes from 2 tbsp of flaxmeal that works as an egg substitute in this recipe and from some wonderfully nutritious walnuts.
 And since that is all healthy fat rich in Omega-3 fatty acids as well as fiber and protein, who could possibly complain?

 The brownies themselves are chewy, delicious, luscious.
 And what makes them extra-guilt-free is the fact that you have the option of making them with whole-wheat pastry flour.

 I used cocoa powder in this recipe but if you want an additional chocolate punch, you could add 1/2 cup of vegan chocolate chips to the recipe.
 Just stir it in along with the walnuts.

 Gotta rush off now, but enjoy these nearly fat-free brownies, everyone!